bmaupin/epub-samples/README.md

 All samples have been validated with the [EPUB Validator](http://validator.idpf.org/).

 These samples are for testing/development and are intentionally minimal.
-For samples with various EPUB features, see https://github.com/IDPF/epub3-samples
+For samples with more features, see https://github.com/IDPF/epub3-samples